-ACLU secretly demotes free speech
+ACLU secretly demotes free speech [UPDATED AND REVISED]

 Faced with perceived conflicts between freedom of speech and “progress toward equality,” the ACLU is likely to choose equality.
 If the Supreme Court adopted the ACLU’s balancing test, it would greatly expand government power to restrict speech.

 Expansion of government power to restrict politically incorrect speech has become a priority for the left.
-It’s not a priority for the ACLU, but neither does that once-admirable organization seem very interested in thwarting that expansion.
-The ACLU sees no future in standing in the way.
+It’s not a priority for the ACLU, but how committed is that once-admirable organization to that expansion?
+Kaminer’s account suggests that the ACLU sees no future in standing in the way.

-Note: UPDATE: The ACLU has pushed back against Kaminer’s report.
-Its National Legal Director, David Cole, argues that his organization is still committed to defending speech it hates.
-Nadine Strossen, a former president of the ACLU, also disputes the thrust of Kaminer’s article.
+However, Ira Glasser, a former executive director of the ACLU, takes Kaminer’s side.
+He writes:

+[T]he ACLU now advises all its affiliates to consider the content of speech, and whether it advances our goals, before deciding whether to defend the right to speak.